Grandal, Mendick key 5-run 8th, White Sox beat Rangers 8-3 - WHIZ News

 Rangers: Texas activated INF/OF Brad Miller from the 10-day injured list.
 Miller, out since May 29 with right hip impingement started in left field and batted seventh. … In a corresponding move, the Rangers optioned INF Andy Ibáñez optioned to Round Rock … RHPs Tyson Miller and Jésus Tinoco were added from Triple-A Round Rock as replacements for Otto and Garver.

-White Sox: Manager Tony La Russa said LHP Lance Lynn (right knee surgery) could rejoin the team next week and possibly start on Tuesday.
+White Sox: La Russa said LHP Lance Lynn (right knee surgery) could rejoin the team next week and possibly start on Tuesday.
 Lynn has made three rehab starts with Triple-A Charlotte.

 UP NEXT